learningmatter-mit/azo_barriers/README.md

 export PYTHONPATH=$NFFDIR:$PYTHONPATH
 ```
 ## Tutorials
 [Jupyter notebook tutorials](https://github.com/learningmatter-mit/azo_barriers/tree/main/tutorials) show how to load and interpret our published barrier data, which can be found [here](https://doi.org/10.18126/unc8-336t).
 They also show how to do the same for any data you may generate yourself.
-To learn how to generate your own data, see the next section in this document.
+To learn how to generate your own data, see the **Examples** section in this document.

 ## Examples